WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.9.1/upgrade_to_0.10.0.md

-# Upgrade to WasmEdge 0.10.0 (Unreleased)
+# Upgrade to WasmEdge 0.10.0

-Due to the WasmEdge C API breaking changes, this document shows the guideline of programming with WasmEdge C API to upgrade from `0.9.1` to the future `0.10.0` version.
+Due to the WasmEdge C API breaking changes, this document shows the guideline of programming with WasmEdge C API to upgrade from the `0.9.1` to the `0.10.0` version.

 ## Concepts